pygeode/pygeode-docs/tut_io.rst

   @savefig t1Temp_nometadata.png width=4in
   In [6]: pyg.showvar(ds2.Temp)

-As you can see, the ``lat`` and ``lon`` axes are now the default type :class:`NamedAxes`.
+The ``lat`` and ``lon`` axes are now the default type :class:`NamedAxes`.
 While this is still a perfectly useable PyGeode dataset, PyGeode no longer knows how to properly annotate and format plots.

 However, if you know what the contents of the file represent, you can provide this information to PyGeode when opening it by passing special keyword